 - Normal scope of competence for activities that steelwork contractors should be competent to undertake with their own personnel

 - Special scope of competence for activities that steelwork contractors should be able to manage using specialist subcontractors as necessary

 Having checked at tender stage what a project demands, steelwork contractors should warn their clients if they are unable to undertake any of the normal activities, and their clients should check beforehand whether a steelwork contractor is willing to undertake any of the special activities.

 A separate Register operates to cover bridgeworks.
-The Highways Agency includes in its tender documentation a requirement that only firms listed on the Register of Qualified Steelwork Contractors for Bridgeworks (RQSC) for the type and value of work to be undertaken will be employed for the fabrication and erection of bridgeworks.
+Highways England includes in its Specification for Highway Works a requirement that only firms listed on the Register of Qualified Steelwork Contractors for Bridgeworks (RQSC - Bridgeworks) for the type and value of work to be undertaken will be employed for the fabrication and erection of bridgeworks.